 I love Christmas.
 And I love a beautiful nativity scene as much as anyone.
 But did you know that a lot of what we think we know about the Christmas story is not, in fact, biblical?

 Some of these misconceptions are based on Christmas carols.
 Take "Away in Manger" — it tells us the little Lord Jesus, no crying He made.
 But since He was a human baby, and that's how human babies communicate, it's a fairly safe bet that He cried.
 (After all, He later wept as an adult.
-His humanity takes nothing away from his deity.)
+His humanity takes nothing away from His deity.)

 But the biggest misconception centers around that nativity scene, and the entire "no room at the inn" narrative.
 This is why it's so important to understand the culture of Bible times and places.